 Robust resources for personal reflection

 Our small group and Bible study guides include numerous resources for participants to engage on their own apart from the group meetings.
-We think of these recommended resources as additional “companions” and discussion partners.
-They include quotes, poems, online videos, music selections and book and movie suggestions.
-These resources are are not intended for group discussion, but rather provide participants a way to go deeper on their own.
+We think of these recommended resources as additional companions and discussion partners.
+They include quotes, poems, online videos, music selections, book recommendations and movie suggestions.
+These resources are not intended for group discussion, but rather provide participants a way to go deeper on their own.
 Think of them as personal devotional material.
 Some congregations send these additional materials out to their entire congregation, whether they are in a small group and Bible study or not.
 For many it serves as a monthly spiritual journal.

 Daily online inspiration

 Subscribing congregations are encouraged to repost any of our posts to their own church Facebook pages.
-We see this as our way of helping you enhance your social media presence.
+We also provide social media toolkits to better enhance your congregation's online presence.

 Check out free samples of our material here .